dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 If you are a Manchester based employer who isn't listed here, but would like to be, [raise an issue](https://github.com/dullhunk/book/issues) or [submit a pull request](https://github.com/dullhunk/book/compare).
 The document source is written in [markdown](https://en.wikipedia.org/wiki/Markdown), and I welcome constructive feedback on it.

-*GCHQ have recently opened an office in Manchester but they are not telling anyone where it is.
+*GCHQ opened a new office in Manchester in 2015 but they are not telling anyone where it is.
 Top secret, see [manchestereveningnews.co.uk/news/greater-manchester-news/fancy-being-real-life-spy-gchq-8441799](http://www.manchestereveningnews.co.uk/news/greater-manchester-news/fancy-being-real-life-spy-gchq-8441799)